juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 [I have taken precautions.
 The spacetime tears of this world are more... reinforced.
 In fact, most supermassive tears are inhabited by a creature of the void of my own design,] Tron explained.

 "That's guided creation, right?
-I thought world creators were all about nudging development in a positive direction, and not about taking full control of it?"
+I thought world builders were all about nudging development in a positive direction, and not about taking full control of it?"
 Guy probed.

 [It took a lot of effort from my side to make it happen.
 But I deemed it necessary.
 I don't want a repeat of my previous world, of course,] Tron answered matter-of-factly.